 Creating a Certificate for the CommServe

 Self-signed certificate can be used to create trust for the CommServe.
-You can use OpenSSL to create self-signed certificate.
+You can use OpenSSL to create a self-signed certificate.

 - To create a 2048-bit RSA key, execute the following command:

 - To create a self-signed certificate using the key created above, execute the following command:

 openssl req -new -x509 -key client_private.pem -out client.pem -days 365

 - Follow the prompts.
 When prompted for the Common Name, enter the host name that you specified when adding CommServe to the DSM.
 This name must be a perfect match.

 Two files client_private.pem and client.pem are generated.
 The client_private.pem file contains the key and the client.pem file contains the certificate.

 - Copy the client_private.pem and client.pem files to the CommServe machine.